Install ObjectBox Swift

 ObjectBox Swift is available as a:

-If you are new to CocoaPods, check out their website for an introduction and installation instructions.
+If you are new to CocoaPods, for an introduction and installation instructions.

 To add the ObjectBox Swift dependency, add the following line to your Podfile